-Jazmin Saraï embodies the union between the queen of white flowers and the king of musical genres, Jazz, wafting along in unison through the inner walls of a palace (Saraï).
-Each perfume is an olfactive reimagining...
-An homage to the artists that inspired them.
+Jazmin Saraï embodies the union between the queen of white flowers, (Jasmine), and the king of musical genres, (Jazz), wafting in unison through the inner walls of a palace (Saraï).